jaco5157/handicapmidler/README.md

 # handicapmidler
-GitHub repository for Handicapmidler.dk for handling .js and .css.
+GitHub repository for Handicapmidler.dk for handling JS and CSS.

 When files are pushed to release, they are automatically minfied and deployed.